 The Company is exposed to credit risk on debt instruments and derivative assets.
 These classes of financial assets are not subject to IFRS 9's impairment requirements as they are measured at FVTPL.
-The carrying value of these assets, under both IAS 39 (2017) and IFRS 9 (2018) represent the Company's maximum exposure to credit risk on financial instruments not subject to the IFRS 9 impairment requirements on the respective reporting dates.
+The carrying value of these assets represent the Company's maximum exposure to credit risk on financial instruments not subject to the IFRS 9 impairment requirements on the respective reporting dates.
 Hence, no separate maximum exposure to credit risk disclosure is provided for these instruments.